awsdocs/aws-amplify-console-user-guide/doc_source/custom-headers.md

 ## Migrating custom headers<a name="migrate-custom-headers"></a>

-Previously, custom HTTP headers were specified for an app either by editing the buildspec in the AWS Management Console or by downloading and updating the `amplify.yml` file and saving it in the project's root directory\.
+Previously, custom HTTP headers were specified for an app either by editing the buildspec in the AWS Management Console or by downloading and updating the `amplify.yml` file and saving it in the project 's root directory\.
 It is strongly recommended that you migrate your custom headers out of the buildspec and the `amplify.yml` file\.

 Specify your custom headers in the **Custom headers** section of the AWS Management Console or by downloading and editing the `customHttp.yml` file\.

 **To migrate custom headers stored in the Amplify Console**

-1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.
+1. Sign in to the AWS Management Console and open the [ Amplify Console](https://console.aws.amazon.com/amplify/)\.

 1. Choose the app to perform the custom header migration on\.